hoangvvo/tcgen/README.md

 - `name`: Name of the language
 - `extensions`: Array containing file extensions to recognize this language
 - `compile`: (only if the language needs compilation) an array of command line arguments to compile the code.
-Must include "SOURCE" to be replaced with the source code path and "OUTPUT" to be replaced with the output binary.
+Must include `$SOURCE` to be replaced with the source code path and `$OUTPUT` to be replaced with the output binary path.
 Languages like Python does not have this step.
 - `run`: an array of command line arguments to run the binary.
-Must include "OUTPUT" to be replaced with the output binary.
+Must include `$OUTPUT` to be replaced with the output binary.

 See the sample config [tcgen.yml](./gen/tcgen.yml) to learn more.